Skip to main content

 Design codeThe Guc of the design of the item being created/editedIsTriggering

-If it's a Literal node, you can then provide a value.
-Depending on the node type, this may involve typing directly into the field, choosing a value from a picker, using the AQS Builder, or enabling/disabling the field to indicate true or false.
+For a Literal node, enter a value.
+Depending on the node type, either type directly into the field, choose a value from a picker, use the AQS Builder, or toggle the field to indicate true or false.

 To join two nodes together, select an output circle on the first node, and then select an input circle on the second node.
-When you select a circle, only compatible circles will remain undimmed, so you can only create valid links!
+When you select a circle, only compatible circles will remain undimmed, so only valid links can be made.

 An AQS Transform node displaying three input circles and one output circle

-All possible execution branches within the expression should end with a final node.
+All possible execution paths within the expression should end with a final node.

 6 Save button